 - Support the successful development and commercialization of therapeutic candidates that have already been partnered.
-We currently have four programs at various stages of development in our pipeline that have already been partnered.
-We meet with each of our partners on at least a quarterly basis to lend our assistance and provide our expertise in their development and commercialization efforts as necessary. - Commercialize additional therapeutic candidates through out-licensing arrangements or, where appropriate, by ourselves.
+We currently have five programs at various stages of development in our pipeline, which have already been partnered. - Commercialize additional therapeutic candidates through out-licensing arrangements or, where appropriate, by ourselves.
 We intend to commercialize many of our other products through out-licensing arrangements with third parties who may perform any or all of the following tasks: completing development, securing regulatory approvals, manufacturing and/or marketing.
-If appropriate, we may also enter into co-development and similar arrangements with respect to any therapeutic candidate with third parties or commercialize a therapeutic candidate ourselves. - Design development programs that reach critical decisions quickly.
+If appropriate, we may also enter into co-development and similar arrangements with respect to any therapeutic candidate with third parties or commercialize a therapeutic candidate ourselves.

+- Design development programs that reach critical decisions quickly.
 At each step of our screening process for therapeutic candidates, a candidate is subjected to rigorous feasibility testing and potential advancement or termination.
 We believe our feasibility approach reduces costs and increases the probability of commercial success by eliminating less promising candidates quickly before advancing them into more costly preclinical and clinical programs. - Use our expertise and proprietary screening methodology to evaluate in-licensing opportunities.
 In order to review and select among various candidates efficiently and effectively, we employ a rigorous screening system we developed.
 Our Scientific Advisory Board and disease-specific third-party advisors evaluate each candidate.
 We intend to in-license a sufficient number of therapeutic candidates to allow us to move a new therapeutic candidate into clinical development every 12 to 24 months. - Leverage and expand our relationships with research institutes, academic institutions and biotechnology companies, including the specific strategic relationships that we have developed with Israeli research and academic institutions, to identify and in-license promising therapeutic candidates.
-To date, we have successfully in-licensed compounds from many major Israeli universities, as well as from many Israeli hospitals, technology incubators and biotechnology companies.
+To date, we have successfully in-licensed compounds from major Israeli universities, as well as from Israeli hospitals, technology incubators and biotechnology companies.
 We continue to maintain close contacts with university technology transfer offices, research and development authorities, university faculty, and many biotechnology companies to actively seek out early stage compounds.
-In addition, we actively source and evaluate non-Israeli compounds.
+In addition, we actively source and evaluate non-Israeli compounds. - Seek to co-develop certain pre-clinical and early clinical therapeutic projects through clinical proof-of-concept by means of our multi-year strategic collaboration agreement with Novartis.
+Novartis will evaluate Israeli-sourced projects identified and presented by us for co-development and potential future licensing under the collaboration.
+Pursuant to an agreement entered into in December 2014, Novartis will evaluate jointly with us both clinical and pre-clinical stage projects presented by us via a Joint Steering Committee, which will determine which projects to advance further in development and on what terms.
+Projects at or reaching the clinical stage will be eligible for selection by Novartis.
+Upon selection of a project, Novartis will pay us an option fee of \$5 million, as well as fund 50% of the anticipated remaining development costs associated with establishing clinical proof-of-concept, in the form of an additional equity investment in BioLineRx.
+The companies intend to develop up to three programs pursuant to this collaboration.
+Under the terms of the agreement, Novartis acquired 5,000,000 ADSs of BioLineRx in a private transaction at a price of \$2.00 per ADS for a total equity investment of \$10 million and agreed to certain standstill provisions.